 The Club’s Member Services staff is available to answer your questions regarding your membership and billing matters during business hours, 9:00 am–6:00 pm Monday through Friday.
 In addition, as an added convenience, you can manage your account online through Bay Club Connect.
 This service allows you to pay your bill online using any major credit card, including Visa, Mastercard, American Express, or EFT, check your Lifestyle Points balance, change your account information, view charge activity between billing statements, and view and download previous statements.
 For more information, please visit bayclubconnect.com.

-Members may pay their monthly statement balance by Visa, Mastercard, American Express or using a checking account and routing information.
+We accept Visa, Mastercard, American Express.
 In addition, both payment options can be set-up to be automatic on a monthly basis.
-One time charge using a credit card is also available.
 To sign up for our automatic payment service or make a one-time payment, please visit bayclubconnect.com.
 Please note there is a $50 service fee for late payments and a $25 service fee for declined credit cards.